 - Effective Date: This is the date the agreement takes effect.
 After this date has passed, the business loan agreement is binding for all parties involved.

-- Parties, Relationship, and Loan Amount: This section includes basic demographic information about every party involved, including the borrower and the lender.
+- Parties and Their Relationship: This section includes basic demographic information about every party involved, including the borrower and the lender.
 It will also include your identifying information, address, and how the parties are related.

-- Promissory Note or Mortgage: This section includes your promise to repay the loan.
+- Promissory Note or Mortgage: This section includes the agreement to repay the loan.

-- Terms and Conditions: This section will include the loan amount, the interest rate, and how long you must repay the loan.
-This section will also state whether you can pay the loan back early.
+- Terms and Conditions: This section will include the loan amount, the interest rate, and how long the lender must repay the loan.
+This section will also state whether the lender can pay the loan back early.

-- Penalties for Nonpayment: This section will specify what happens if you miss a payment.
-For example, it may determine that you must pay a late fee or a grace period during which you can make a late payment without being penalized.
+- Penalties for Nonpayment: This section will specify what happens if the lender misses a payment.
+For example, it may determine that the lender must pay a late fee or that there is a grace period during which the lender can make a late payment without being penalized.

-- Defaults and Acceleration Clause: This section will spell fines and penalties if you cannot repay the loan and default.
+- Defaults and Acceleration Clause: This section will spell fines and penalties if the lender cannot repay the loan and defaults.
 In addition, it could include an acceleration clause.
-The acceleration clause means that the entire loan balance might be due immediately if you do not meet the requirements the rest of the agreement sets forth.
+The acceleration clause means that the entire loan balance might be due immediately if the lender doesn’t meet the established requirements.

 - Jurisdiction and Governing Law: The law relating to business loans can vary from state to state.
 This section will specify which rules in which states are responsible for governing the agreement.
 It may also determine that a specific jurisdiction is to hear any disputes relating to the business loan agreement if there is a disagreement.

-- Representations of the Borrower: When you take out a business loan, you must show that you have the legal right to engage in business in the state.
-This section will also specify that all financial information you have put forth in the agreement is correct and that you comply with all relevant tax laws in the jurisdiction.
+- Representations of the Borrower: When a lender takes out a business loan, they must show that they have the legal right to engage in business in the state.
+This section will also specify that all financial information they have put forth in the agreement is correct and that they comply with all relevant tax laws in the jurisdiction.

 Terms to Know